livechat/chat.io-docs/site/content/customer-api/api-reference/v0.3/README.md

 # Pushes
-Server => Client methods are used for keeping application state up-to-date.
+Server => Client methods are used for keeping the application state up-to-date.
 They are available only in `websocket` transport.

 ## Incoming chat thread